 The latter, not really a jungle, more of a large and largely-untamed property (open sunrise to sunset daily, admission free), is technically owned by a private family trust but is open to the public.
 It encompasses coast and forested land from Blue Hole Park to Tom Moore’s Jungle (as Walsingham Nature Reserve is more frequently called).

-The old hotel and Marriott additions were later torn down by Bermuda Properties Ltd and rebuilt as the Rosewood Tucker's Point Hotel and Club (see separate mention below) as it is now, with expensive villas and condos as new attractions for the wealthy.
+The old hotel and Marriott additions were later torn down by Bermuda Properties Ltd and rebuilt as the Rosewood-managed Tucker's Point Hotel and Club (see photo immediately above and Bermuda Hotels), with expensive villas and condos as new attractions for the wealthy.
+It was ceremoniously declared open on April 17, 2009 by film stars Michael Douglas and his wife Catherine Zeta-Jones, both of whom then lived in Bermuda.
 Luxury homes and luxury town houses are on top of Ship's Hill, almost directly above Church Cave.

 Situated in the grounds of the Grotto Bay Hotel.
 Well worth seeing, especially for those not familiar with caves systems.
 Bermuda's caves are unique.
 Featured on a 2002 $1 Bermuda postage stamp.
 Believed to be connected underwater with Prospero's Cave.

-Crystal Cave.
-8 Crystal Caves Road, Bailey's Bay, CR 04.
-Phone 293-0640.
-Admission per adult for two caves, less for children.
-9 am to 5pm daily, last tour 4:30 pm.
-Off Wilkinson Avenue, must see attractions with beautiful examples of Mother Nature's underground architecture over millions of years.
-Bring a light sweater to wear in the cave.
-It was first discovered in 1904 by Carl Gibbons and Edgar Hollis, two boys searching for a lost soccer ball and opened to the public three years later.
-Now they are tourist attractions, with Crystal Cave featured on a 2002 70-cent Bermuda postage stamp.
-The property is owned by the local Wilkinson Trust.
+8 Crystal Caves Road, off Wilkinson Avenue, Bailey's Bay, CR 04.
+Phone (441) 293-0640.
+Fax (441) 293-7334.
+Email firstname.lastname@example.org.
 Bus routes 1, 3, 10 and 11 stop nearby, at the Swizzle Inn.
 For moped users, there is free parking.
-See stalactites, stalagmites, other formations of limestone and crystal clear deep pools.
-In the 1950s, boys from what was then the local Boy Scout Cub Walsingham pack used to come down here regularly and swim, under supervision.
-Here, the water is 55 feet deep yet so clear the bottom can be easily seen.
+Open daily, 9 am to 5 pm, last tour 4:30 pm.
+Reservations not required.
+The property is owned by the local Wilkinson Trust.
+If you are disabled or a member of your party is, or have limited mobility and encounter difficulty with slopes or steps, telephone or email to ask if the facilities/galleries can be accessed.
+Admission per adult can be for one or two caves (both are quite different in many respects and both should be viewed), less for children.
+One of Bermuda's outstanding scenic attractions.
+With beautiful examples of Mother Nature's underground architecture over millions of years.
+Bring a light sweater to wear in the cave.
+It was first discovered in 1904 by Carl Gibbons and Edgar Hollis, two local boys searching for a lost soccer ball and opened to the public three years later.
+Ever since then they have been tourist attractions, with Crystal Cave featured on a 2002 70-cent Bermuda postage stamp.
+See stalactites, stalagmites, ice soda straws, helectite formations and crystal clear deep pools.
 There are underground passages galore, most too narrow to allow inexpert access.
 Over a single period of one hundred years, only one cubic inch of a formation in this magnificent Gothic Palace of columns is created from the microscopic particles of limestone suspended in the relentless drips of water.
+Bermuda’s caves are home to about 60 native and indigenous marine invertebrates, ranging in size from large shrimp to microscopic organisms, with some species found only in a single cave.
+Here, the water is 55 feet deep yet so clear the bottom can be easily seen.
+Mark Twain, who visited Bermuda repeatedly, visited here shortly before he died and loved it.
+In the 1950s, boys from what was then the local Boy Scout Cub Walsingham pack used to come down here regularly and swim, under supervision.
 Cavers galore internationally have explored this unique cave, the waters of which have not yet been completely explored and mapped for all to see.
-There is an admittance fee but with a full above-ground guided tour.
 Only registered cavers are allowed to go below-ground, with permission obtained well in advance from the Wilkinson Trust.

 Crystal Caves, Bermuda.
 Photo: Bermuda Tourism